Plan your rental trip

 Camping in Maupin - The City Park takes reservations for RV's and tent camping and is located right along the river in town.
 The Oasis has a campground in town and some cabins for rent.
 Both fill up quickly on summer weekends so call ahead.

 Hotels and Motels - In Maupin, the River Run Lodge, Deschutes Motel, and Imperial are all good options for a nice room for the night.
-For people wanting a hotel near Warm Springs or Trout Creek the town of Madras or Kah-Nee-Ta resort are the two closest places to stay to the upper river boat launches.
+For people wanting a hotel near Warm Springs or Trout Creek the town of Madras is the closest place to stay to the upper river boat launches.